-The Company is commercializing technology for smart or dynamic glass.
+The Company is commercializing technology for smart or dynamic glass with its first product being the Smart Window Insert by DynamicTint.
 The Company's electrokinetic glass technology is an advancement on microfluidic technology that was originally developed by Hewlett-Packard Company.